codio/site/source/docs/getting-started.html.markdown

 - [Preferences & Settings](/docs/settings-prefs) : customize actions, settings and keyboard shortcuts
 - [Productivity Features](/docs/emmet) : keyboard shortcuts, snippets, TernJS, autocomplete, code beautification and more
 - [Panel Management](/docs/panels) : create panels in any configuration you want
-- [Git](/docs/git) : access your Github and other repos from a Codio Panel with great Git support
+- [Git](/docs/git) : access your GitHub and other repos from a Codio Panel with great Git support
 - [Deployment](/docs/deployment) : create and manage any number of deployment targets per project
 - [Bower](/docs/bower) : we have baked Bower directly into Codio
 - [CoffeeScript, Sass, SCSS and Less](/docs/compiling) : edit and preview without any special compilation required